Learn how state and local governments report their financial performance

 Prepayment is required to be registered.
 Prices listed are per person.
 Prices are subject to change.

-Cancellation/Refund Policy: The Georgia Center will gladly issue full refunds for cancellations received in writing prior to the release of course access information.
-You may cancel your enrollment at any time during the course and receive a refund less a $50 administrative fee, provided that you have not accessed the online course material at all.
-Written requests should be sent to questions@georgiacenter.uga.edu
+Cancellation/Refund Policy: The Georgia Center issues full refunds for cancellations received in writing to questions@georgiacenter.uga.edu prior to the release of course access information.
+You may cancel your enrollment at any time during the course and receive a refund less a $50 administrative fee, if you have not accessed the online course material.